Best Canon Lenses for Portrait Photography – Tested And Reviewed!

 Get current prices and buy these lenses here

-three canon mirrorless RF lenses for portraiture on a wooden plank
+three canon mirrorless RF lens for portrait on a wooden plank

 The test

-The point of this test is to push these three lenses to their best potential in a portrait scenario—we want to see which one works best for the job!
+The point of this test is to push these three Canon portrait lenses to their best potential in a portrait scenario—we want to see which one works best for the job and determine which one is the best canon lens for portraits.
 We’re going to compare the depth of field, compression, and how each lens works for headshots and full-body portraiture.
 And we’re going to have a thorough play with these lenses to see just what they are capable of!

 We’re shooting in three different locations in this test, all with their own environmental challenges.
 The first place that we’ll be putting these lenses to test is against a long fence, the second is a wide-open field and the third is in dense woodland.
 Our model, Rosie, is dressed in a colour palette that matches each of these environments respectively – though she will have the odd accessory change to better suit each specific shooting location!